 7. Invest in a skylight or two.

 Yes, this one is a bit more of a commitment (and investment), but if natural light is what you're lacking, there's nothing better than a skylight.
-This space by design partners Bart and Pieter of Coffee Klatch features a row of large windows in the ceiling that would make any living room feel open and airy.
+This space by design partners Bart Haverkamp and Pieter Croes features a row of large windows in the ceiling that would make any living room feel open and airy.

 8. Pick a flush mount ceiling light.